 logic-level shifting

-Logic-level shifting converts digital signals between voltage levels, such as 3.3V and 5V.
-It matters because it helps the module connect safely to microcontrollers that use different logic voltages.
+Logic-level shifting converts digital signals between different voltage levels, such as 3.3V and 5V.
+It lets devices connect safely to microcontrollers and peripherals that use different logic voltages without damaging either side.

 OTA